2017 is the year of World Solar Challenge

 Violet, a sleek four-seat sedan, is the sixth-generation solar car created by the UNSW Solar Racing Team Sunswift and boasts a state of the art solar array manufactured in Italy.

 The range of the vehicle is 800 km with solar, 400 km on battery only.
-At speeds of less than 60km/h, Violet can rely purely on solar power, and completely recharge while left in the sun; it uses about 7 kilowatts of horsepower at 110 km/h, as much power as a four-slice toaster.
+At speeds of less than 60km/h, Violet can rely purely on solar power, and completely recharge while left in the sun; it uses about 7 kilowatts of horsepower at 110 km/h.

-Violet weighs 380kg and it’s composed of a twill carbon fibre monocoque shell, custom designed front and rear aluminium suspension and tyres handmade by Bridgestone.
+Violet weighs 360kg and it’s composed of a twill carbon fibre monocoque shell, custom designed front and rear aluminium suspension and tyres handmade by Bridgestone.

 Among its features are live monitoring and fault detection; entertainment and air conditioning systems including navigation and WiFi; reverse camera and parking sensors.